c-hive/guides/README.md

 # C-Hive Guides

-### Guides for code style, way of working and other technical concerns
+### Guides for code style, way of working and other professional concerns

 Any useful rule is fine as long as it's understood by everyone in the team.